Diabetes

 See the A1C and weight results from a 40-week, randomized, open-label, active-controlled trial in 1201 adult patients with type 2 diabetes comparing Ozempic® 0.5 mg to Trulicity® 0.75 mg and Ozempic® 1 mg to Trulicity® 1.5 mg.2

-Basal insulin can be combined with either dose of once-weekly Ozempic® and titrated as needed.1 Review the A1C reductions of Ozempic® in combination with basal insulin.
+Basal insulin can be used along with once-weekly Ozempic® and titrated as needed.1 Review the A1C reductions of Ozempic® in combination with basal insulin.

 Patients receiving Ozempic® in combination with an insulin secretagogue (eg, sulfonylurea) or insulin may have an increased risk of hypoglycemia, including severe hypoglycemia.